LIHPC-Computational-Geometry/gmds/README.md

 ## Last changes
 - We currently change our installation procedure.
 In particular, we externalize some of gmds depencies.
 See the [developer documentation](docs/mkd/developers_doc.md) for more details.
+- Important work is done on the Python API, see the the [pygmds](pygmds/README.md) module.
+- Our blocking structure is evolving to be more robust and efficient for the blocking procedure.
+See the [blocking](blocking/README.md) module.

 ## GMDS in a nuthsell
 **GMDS**, for **G**eneric **M**esh **D**ata & **S**ervices,  is a C++ library written to provide mesh data structures and algorithms to developers that intend to design meshing algorithms and build pipelines of those algorithms.